KEY TAKEAWAYS

 SUMMARY

 Victor Insurance Canada offers comprehensive group benefits with innovative features like dual spending accounts (HCSA/WSA), advanced critical illness coverage with AdvanceCare benefits, and digital health services including Maple Virtual Care.
-Optional life insurance costs range from $0.38-$13.11 monthly per $10,000 coverage based on age and smoking status, while small business plans typically cost $100-$350 per employee monthly.
-With 40+ years of experience, Victor serves Canadian businesses through independent brokers, providing coverage extensions to age 85 and unique Cost Plus programs.
-Victor is best suited for small businesses seeking customised employee benefits plans in Canada.
+The cost of small business plans typically ranges between $100-$350 per employee monthly.
+With 50+ years of experience, Victor serves Canadian businesses through independent brokers, providing coverage extensions to age 85 and unique Cost Plus programs.
+Victor is best suited for small businesses seeking customized employee benefits plans in Canada.

 Written By